TommyGong08/ArmRobot/README.md

 ## ArmRobot

-an intelligent logistic robot based on ROS and STM32 with an ability of color detection,QR code recognition and material grasping.
+an intelligent logistic robot based on ROS and STM32 which can do color detection,QR code recognition and material grasping.